Skip to main content

 EOF"

-Configure .bashrc to automatically start labwc
+Configure .bashrc to automatically start Labwc

 chroot "$TARGET_ROOTFS" /bin/bash -c "echo 'labwc -C /root/.config/labwc' >> /root/.bashrc"